Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 A dark grey-blue wall, with a soft blue striped outdoor rug and neon yellow chair and plant pot

 There is a lot of theory and science you can explore in choosing a colour scheme and palette.
-I tend to go by gut and eye, rather than theory, but I do love having a bit of a play with the colour wheel - which represents the relationship between different colours and was first recorded by Sir Isaac Newton in 1666!
+I tend to go by gut and eye, rather than theory, but I do love exploring the colour wheel.
+This design tool represents the relationship between different colours and was first created by Sir Isaac Newton in 1666 when he bent the colour spectrum into a circle!

-2. a similar supporting colour that will give depth and richness to your base (if you like a bit of theory, this colour will be adjacent to your base on the colour wheel and create an analogous colour combination); and
+2. a similar supporting colour that will give depth and richness to your base.
+If you like to understand the theory, this colour sits next to, or close to, your chosen base on the colour wheel.
+This analogous colour combination has a lower contrast and tends to be easy on the eye

 You decide whether you apply your number one colour as the base or your accent.